atleer/forecast-electricity-markets/README.md

 **Goal**: Set up a data pipeline to forecast electricity prices.

 **Rules/Specifications**:
 - No AI.
 Only use AI to help debug or as a teaching assistant (ask questions to check understanding).
-The code should be written and the problems solved by myself for deeper learning.
+The code should be written and the problems solved by myself for better learning.

 ## Plan
 - [x] Find and download public dataset containing data on price ahead and electricity generation from various sources over at least several months, preferably several years.